Stephan3/dwc2-for-klipper/README.md

 * Klippers printer.cfg is displayed as a virtual file (config.g) in System section
  * restart after conf edits works
 * The macros you define in printer.cfg are displayed as virtual files wthin DWCs macros
+* For pause and resume macros you can use:
+ * kliper gcode macros pause_print resume_print cancel_print (not case sensitive)
+ * dwc macros pause.g resume.g cacnel.g - this is in line with rrf
+ * dwc macros are overriding klippers
 * ....

 ## Installation